Xangis/VorbitalPlayer/README.md

 lib /def:libmpg123-0.dll.def /OUT:libmpg123-0.lib

 To build an installer for Windows, look in the /installer folder for NullSoft Installer (NSIS) and InnoSetup projects.
 File paths may have changed, so you may need to update them to build an installer.
+The NSIS files are no longer used, but were used with older versions and are included in case you want to update them and build with that instead.

 ### Building on Linux